5 Charming Villages in the South of France

 5. Grasse

 A must-visit for beauty and luxury lovers, Grasse is the world capital of perfume.
-In the 12th century, Grasse was a trade town well known for the production of leather.
-This laborious product was also a pungent one, and one tanner in particular, a man named Galimard, began to scent his products—originally a pair of gloves that he gifted to the visiting Catherine de Medici, who reportedly loved them.
-The perfume industry then grew in parallel with the existing leatherworkers, with some of the oldest perfume houses in Europe still sourcing their scents from the nearby flower fields; Chanel and Dior, for example, have dedicated flower farms not far away.
+Back in the 16th century, Grasse was best-known for the production of leather.
+This laborious process was also a pungent one, and one tanner in particular, a man named Galimard, began to scent his products—originally a pair of gloves that he gifted to the visiting Catherine de Medici, who reportedly loved them.
+The perfume industry then grew in parallel with the existing leatherworkers, with some of the oldest perfume houses in Europe still sourcing their scents from the nearby flower fields; Chanel and Dior, for example, have flower farms not far away.

-No visit to Grasse is complete without a tour of one of the many perfume houses—including the original Galimard, established in 1747—where many offer professional training and allow you to create your own dedicated perfume–with help from the experts.
+No visit to Grasse is complete without a tour of one of the many perfume houses—including the original Galimard, established in 1747—which allow you to create your own dedicated perfume with help from the experts.

 Where to stay